sphinx-gallery/sphinx-gallery/doc/advanced_configuration.rst

 ==============================

 The gallery uses various CSS classes in the gallery.
-For example, to use images that are at most 250x250px, you can do something like:
+For example, to use images that are at most 250x250px, you can modify the default CSS with something like:

 .. code-block:: css